Zihang97/Peer-to-Peer-Chat/README.md

 # EC530_Peer-to-Peer-Chat

-This project implement a Peer-to-Peer command-line chat in python.
+This project implements a Peer-to-Peer command-line chat in python.

-Set up a P2P Chat server and allow multiple clients to connect to it using a client-side script.
+We create a P2P Chat server based on the TCP system and allow multiple clients to connect to it using a client-side script.
 Clients use the socket port to communicate with the server socket.

 ## MVP